Peter Kirk Building: History

+On October 25, 1991, the organization's name was changed to the Kirkland Arts Center.
+KAC operates a non-profit visual arts school which includes ceramics, printmaking, painting, watercolor, and collage.

 The Peter Kirk Building was listed on the National Register of Historic Places in 1973 and after receiving the federal tax credits, the building was given a full restoration in 1977.

 In 2010, the Peter Kirk Building was nominated to compete for part of a $1 million grant from American Express as part of their Partners In Preservation Seattle-Puget Sound Initiative.

+From 2021-2023, the Kirkland Arts Center received a Building for the Arts grant for a seismic retrofit and roof renovations.